anshkamra/gcr-with-external-k8s/README.md

   --docker-password="$(cat k8s-gcr-auth-ro.json)"

-#add the secret to your Kubernetes configuration:
+#add the secret to your Kubernetes configuration
 SECRETNAME=varSecretName
 kubectl patch serviceaccount default \
   -p "{\"imagePullSecrets\": [{\"name\": \"$SECRETNAME\"}]}"

-#add your imagePullSecrets value, the YAML for the default service account looks like the following:
+#add your imagePullSecrets value, the YAML for the default service account looks like the following
 apiVersion: v1
 kind: ServiceAccount
 metadata: